Coronavirus Recovery: Don’t Throw Out 2020 data –Train Your Models to Learn from COVID-19 Anomaly

 Key inputs for identifying your business’s recovery rate

-- The Post-COVID19 recovery rate needs to be understood as a temporally dynamic changing feature.
+The COVID-19 recovery rate needs to be understood as a temporally dynamic changing feature.
 Data scientists will need to build this feature by learning from the national economies that appear to be recovering earlier than others such as China and South Korea.

 My team will be doing this work at scale as we will be updating our ranking algorithms to reflect the impact of the COVID-19 recovery.
 PredictHQ aggregates and verifies millions of events worldwide, and then ranks them by impact.
 We are already building models to ensure our ranking is accurate as the world recovers.